 New York, NY 10023

-Marina Carnevale joined the Gabelli School of Business as an assistant professor of marketing in fall 2012 and recently spent a semester at University of Oxford as a visiting scholar.
-She holds a PhD from Baruch College of the City University of New York and a graduate degree with honors in business administration from Bocconi University in Milan, Italy.
+Marina Carnevale joined the Gabelli School of Business as an assistant professor of marketing in the fall of 2012.
+She recently spent a semester at the University of Oxford as a visiting scholar.
+She holds a Ph.D. from Baruch College of the City University of New York and a graduate degree with honors in business administration from Bocconi University in Milan, Italy.